FAQ: Low-carb & keto

 Can I eat XYZ?

-There are a few foods that don’t contain too much carbohydrate, but which might not be optimal for health, craving and weight loss reasons.
+There are a few foods that don’t contain too much carbohydrate, but which might not be optimal for health, cravings, and weight loss reasons.
 These include:

-- Dairy products such as milk, yoghurt and cheese.
-Fattier ones such as butter and heavy cream are better.
+- Dairy products such as milk and yoghurt.
 Learn more

-- Sweeteners such as aspartame, sucralose, acesulfam-K and stevia.
-Tend to keep one’s sweet tooth alive, possibly causing cravings and overeating.
-In some cases they also contain quite a lot of carbs.
+- Artificial sweeteners such as aspartame, sucralose, and acesulfame-K may keep one’s sweet tooth alive, possibly causing cravings and overeating.
+In some cases products that contain these sweeteners also have quite a lot of carbs.
 Learn more

 - Alcoholic beverages that contain quite a lot of carbs.
 The best options are low-carb wine and pure spirits.
 Low-carb alcohol guide

 - Fruit.
-This is candy from nature, that contains a lot of sugar.
+This is candy from nature, and in most cases contains a lot of sugar.
 Low-carb fruits guide

 - Low-carb cookies/bread/pasta.
 This is not a good idea, given that the vast majority of these low-carb “carb substitutes” are packed with carbs.
 Examples: